Pradeep-ADAS/SOTIF/README.md

 | Area 2 | Known unsafe |
 | Area 3 | Unknown unsafe |

-Area 2 and Area 3 are not hard-coded.
-Instead, hazardous scenarios are matched against the triggering condition catalogue (.yaml):
+Unlike conventional threshold-based approaches, Area 2 and Area 3 classifications are determined dynamically using the triggering-condition catalogue (`.yaml`):

-- match found → Area 2
+- **Match found in the catalogue** → **Area 2 (known unsafe)**
-- no match found → Area 3
+- **No match found in the catalogue** → **Area 3 (unknown unsafe)**

+This enables the project to mimic the SOTIF validation process, where previously unknown hazardous scenarios are gradually discovered, documented, and mitigated over successive validation rounds.

 ---